 Yeast infections occur because of an overgrowth of a type of fungus known as Candida, which lives in the body harmlessly most of the time.
-It is possible to have sex with a yeast infection, but it can be painful and has other risks.

 According to the

 Symptoms of a vaginal yeast infection can include:

 While it is possible for a person with a yeast infection to have sex, most doctors do not recommend having sex until the infection has cleared up.

 Also, because many of the symptoms are uncomfortable, individuals may choose to refrain from sexual activity while they have a yeast infection to minimize pain and itching.

 As well as being painful or uncomfortable, a person who has sex while they have a yeast infection may cause the infection to last longer, cause symptoms to return if they have recently cleared up following treatment, and increase their partner’s risk of developing a yeast infection as well.

 Sexual partners can transmit yeast infections.
 However, the likelihood of transmission is small.